giacomoorsi/HiggsBosonChallenge/README.md

 # ML project 1 - Novae
 This project is the Project 1 of **EPFL CS-433 Machine Learning**.
-The project is the same as the **Higgs Boson Machine Learning Challenge** as that on [Kaggle](https://www.kaggle.com/c/higgs-boson).
+The project is the same as the **Higgs Boson Machine Learning Challenge** which is on [Kaggle](https://www.kaggle.com/c/higgs-boson).
 The dataset and the detailed description can also be found at [the GitHub respository of the course](https://github.com/epfml/ML_course/tree/master/projects/project1).

+The task of this project is to train a model based on the provided `train.csv` to have a best prediction on the data given in `test.csv` or any other general case.

+We built our model the problem using regularized linear regression after applying some data cleaning and features engineering techniques.
+At the end we obtained 0.82 accuracy and an F1 score of 0.76 on the `test.csv` dataset.
 ## Instruction
 * The project runs under `Python 3.8?` and requires `NumPy=1.19`.
 * Please ensure that `test.csv` is placed inside the `data` folder.
 If not, please download it from the course website or Kaggle mentioned above.

 * Go to the `script/` folder and execute `run.py`.
+A submission file will be generated as `out.csv`.

 ---
 ## Modules